GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 General improvements
 --------------------

-A few changes have affects across GMT; these are:
+Several changes have affects across GMT; these are:

-*  Add optional multi-threading capabilities to several modules, such as greenspline, grdfilter, grdmask, grdsample, the potential supplement's grdgravmag3d, talwani2d and talwani3d and x2sys's x2sys_solve.
+*  Added optional multi-threading capabilities to several modules, such as greenspline, grdfilter, grdmask, grdsample, the potential supplement's grdgravmag3d, talwani2d and talwani3d and x2sys's x2sys_solve.